Characterizing entanglement dynamics in QED scattering processes

-As in the case of electron-positron annihilation into a muon pair, iterations cannot be physically defined for pair annihilation into two photons, except in a purely formal sense\footnote{The pair annihilation into two photons may nevertheless be of interest for quantum optics as a source of entangled photon pairs.}.
+\emph{QED scattering processes involving fermions and photons}.
+When both fermions and photons, and thus different statistics, are involved, the matrices $\textbf{M}$ take the forms provided in Ref.~\cite{NoiChaos}.
+Their spectral properties restrict the conservation of maximal entanglement, which is guaranteed only for a subset of maximal entangled states in the case of $e^+ e^- \rightarrow \gamma \gamma$, and never for the Compton process.
+We limit our iteration procedure to the Compton process only; indeed, such a procedure cannot be physically defined for pair annihilation into two photons, except in a purely formal sense\footnote{The pair annihilation into two photons may nevertheless be of interest for quantum optics as a source of entangled photon pairs.}.

-For the Compton process, map iterations do not converge to fixed points.
+For the Compton scattering, map iterations do not converge to fixed points.
 In the ultrarelativistic regime, successive iterations leave an arbitrary initial state unchanged.
-By contrast, in the nonrelativistic regime, the dynamics exhibits oscillatory behavior.
-For small values of the parameter $\mu$, concurrence wildly oscillates and entanglement attains appreciable values, although non-maximal.
-At variance, for $\mu\simeq 10$ the oscillation period becomes large and the entanglement approaches its maximum value (see Fig.~\ref{figCompton}).
+By contrast, in the non-relativistic regime, the dynamics exhibits oscillatory behavior.
+For small values of $\mu$, concurrence wildly oscillates and entanglement attains appreciable values, although non-maximal.
+At variance, for $\mu\simeq 10$ the oscillation period becomes large and the entanglement approaches its maximum value.

 \emph{Conclusions}.
 We have investigated entanglement dynamics in the helicity degrees of freedom in tree-level QED scattering processes at fixed momenta.
-We introduced an effective framework for characterizing the dynamics of quantum correlations by modeling scattering processes as quantum maps.
+We introduced a general effective framework for characterizing the dynamics of quantum correlations by modeling scattering processes as quantum maps.
 Within this approach, the spectral properties of the matrices implementing the maps from the initial to the post-measurement state completely characterize the entanglement dynamics.
-In particular, these properties guarantee conservation of maximal entanglement in fermion-fermion scattering processes.
+In particular, these properties guarantee conservation of maximal entanglement in fermion--to--fermion scattering processes.
+Furthermore, we have shown that the quantum map approach accounts for relevant aspects of the entanglement dynamics (partial conservation of entanglement or asymptotic oscillations) also when both fermion and photons are involved in scattering.